42 Lawncare Questions Answered by Experts

 Q) What’s the best way to lay a new lawn, turf or by seed?

-A) Turfing provides you with an instant lawn but costs more while seeds are cheaper but the lawn takes longer to establish itself.
+A) Turfing provides you with an instant lawn but costs more (see how much professional turf laying costs here) while seeds are cheaper but the lawn takes longer to establish itself.
 The end result, taking a long term view, is the same.
 If the soil, nutrients and light conditions are inadequate, both types of lawn can fail.

 Q) I have weeds in my existing lawn, how should I get rid of them?